 Challenge - Inspire – Prepare

 Our curriculum provides all children with the opportunity to develop a breadth of skills and knowledge that nourish a strong sense of self-belief.
 We are a community where high expectations are set for all.
-Our aim is to challenge, inspire and prepare our pupils so that they are motivated to accomplish their goals in education and beyond, with a readiness to thrive in our rapidly changing world.
+Our aim is to challenge, inspire and prepare our children so that they are motivated to accomplish their goals in education and beyond, with a readiness to thrive in our rapidly changing world.

 At Auriol, we understand the importance of building children’s vocabulary, the pivotal role it plays in unlocking access to the whole curriculum, and through our ambitious reading curriculum, we strive to ensure that all children have a chance to experience rich and diverse language.

-We place great importance on our staff’s professional development and we invest in them so that they can deliver consistent quality first teaching and become confident architects of pupils’ learning.
+We place great importance on our staff’s professional development and we invest in them so that they can deliver consistent quality first teaching and become confident architects of childrens’ learning.
 Collaborative lesson studies, action learning sets and regular ‘learning reflections’ focus on the quality of the children's experience in our classrooms.

 Each year group and subject area have curriculum overviews that map out the knowledge and skills progression of our curriculum offer, these include all the subjects in the National Curriculum, so that our children receive a broad and balanced offer.
 Alongside this, our ‘Mastery Matrix’ development allows teachers to precisely plan learning for every subject and ensure coherent coverage of key knowledge, skills and concepts and clear progression routes over a sequence of lessons.